🇮🇪COURTS

 29.13 Provisional Warrant Of Arrest - Extradition Act, 1965 Section 49 (1)

-This form is a Provisional Warrant of Arrest issued under Section 49(1) of the Extradition Act, 1965.
-It is used when a person needs to be arrested pending extradition proceedings in Ireland.
+Form 29.13 is a Provisional Warrant of Arrest issued under Section 49(1) of the Extradition Act 1965.
+It is used by the Courts Service when a person is to be detained pending extradition proceedings.

 Need help?
 AI Editor guides you through every field of 29.13 Provisional Warrant Of Arrest - Extradition Act, 1965 Section 49 (1).